jmac006/Mind-Rewind/README.md

 5) Until user stops reading, collect data for each page

-6) Once finished reading, sort the array by score.
-Program suggests pages to reread based on low score first.
+6) Once finished reading, it sorts the array by score.
+Program suggests pages to reread based on the lowest score first.